David Mertz, Ph.D.

 initialization actions that are performed regardless of runlevel.

-These steps are indicated in /etc/inittab
+These steps are indicated in /etc/inittab with a line like:

 8. Runlevel-specific system initialization.
 You may actually define